vmware/vic/doc/user_doc/vic_admin/delete_vch_options.md

 - The ESXi host includes multiple resource pools.
 - You deployed the virtual container host in a specific resource pool in your environment.

+If you specify the `id` option, you do not need to specify the `compute-resource` option.

-If you do not specify the `compute-resource` option and multiple possible resources exist, `vic-machine delete` fails and suggests valid targets for `compute-resource` in the failure message.
+If you do not specify the `compute-resource` or `id` options and multiple possible resources exist, `vic-machine delete` fails and suggests valid targets for `compute-resource` in the failure message.

 * If the virtual container host is in a specific resource pool on an ESXi host, specify the name of the resource pool: <pre>--compute-resource  <i>resource_pool_name</i></pre>
 * If the virtual container host is on a vCenter Server instance that has more than one standalone host but no clusters, specify the IPv4 address or fully qualified domain name (FQDN) of the target host:<pre>--compute-resource <i>host_address</i></pre>